jacfra/en/README.md

 Learning new languages is hard.

-Theoretically, having some understanding of the scope of the knowledge you are trying learn to will help you improve how you learn.
+Theoretically, having some understanding of the scope of the knowledge you are learning to understand will help you improve how you learn.

 ## Requirements